M0M0-D3V/KindWords/readme.md

 P0 []: Inbox to receive and view Replies
 P0 [x]: Starfield and general colors picked

-P1 []: Airplanes have lifespan of 1 hour and does not save to db P1 []: COLOR PALETTE FIX
+P1 []: Airplanes have lifespan of 1 hour and autodeletes from db P1 []: COLOR PALETTE FIX
 P1 []: Delete Requests with confirmations
 P1 []: See Request History